 But in the end, even that wasn't necessary.
 Lily was such a great improvisor that we got the perfect performance from her with just a few cue cards and a bit of directing before each take.

-It only goes to prove that there are always solutions to difficult situations.
-And, knowing the skills and abilities of the person you are working with, before you start working with them, is always a good idea.
+It only goes to show that there are always solutions to difficult situations.
+And, finding out the skills and abilities of the person you are working with, before you start working with them, is always a good idea.